 Finnish Contributions to UNHCR

 Finland is an important and reliable donor to UNHCR.
-In 2020, it was UNHCR’s 16th biggest donor and eleventh biggest donor per capita.
-UNHCR is the biggest recipient of Finnish multilateral funding.
+In 2021, it was UNHCR’s 15th biggest government donor and 13th biggest donor per capita.
 Finland annually gives a large unearmarked contribution to UNHCR.

 Key facts about Finland as a donor:

 - In 2021, Finnish funding supported several situations to which UNHCR is responding, including the Syria situation, the Afghanistan situation, the coronavirus situation.